FAForever/fa/setup/readme.md

 _There is a section about Git in the FAQ if you're unfamilar with it._

 Fork the repository.
 Clone your fork to your system using your favorite Git tool.
-We define the `repository` directory to be the location of your repository on your system.
-We define the `bin` directory to be the `bin` folder in the installation folder of the client.
+We refer to the `repository` directory to the location of your repository on your system.
+We refer to the `bin` directory to the `bin` folder in the installation folder of the client.
 By default this is:
  - `C:/ProgramData/FAForever/bin`

 Copy the content of `repository/setup/bin` into the `bin` folder.
 Open up `init_dev.lua` that now resides in the `bin` folder.
 At the top it states: